Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Voyages:

-Viggo Hansteen then returned to the U.S. to load cargo at Norfolk, Newport News and Charleston (ammunition and high explosives below decks, glider planes as deck cargo).
-The gliders were unloaded at Naples in Aug., about 300 American soldiers came on board who were landed at Piombino Roads where the ammunition was also discharged.
-She then transported German POW's to Naples, before returning to the U.S.
+Viggo Hansteen headed back to the U.S. in May to load a cargo at Norfolk, Newport News and Charleston (ammunition and high explosives below decks, glider planes as deck cargo).
+The gliders were unloaded in Naples in Aug.-1944(?), about 300 American soldiers came on board who were landed at Piombino Roads where the ammunition was also discharged.
+(As mentioned further up on this page, the Canadian radio operator, Maude Elisabeth Steane is said to have been shot by a crew member on Aug.
+14-1944 while the ship was at Naples; it'll be noticed on Page 1, that Viggo Hansteen was at Piombino on that date, having arrived there from Naples on Aug.
+3, departing for Castellamare on Aug.
+18; had she made another voyage to Naples in between?).
+She then transported German POW's to Naples, before returning to the U.S., arriving Hampton Roads on Sept.
+18.

-Early in Jan.-1945 we find Viggo Hansteen in the New York-U.K. Convoy HX 331, bound for Cherbourg with general cargo.
-In March-1945 she was in the westbound Convoy ON 288 with 9 other Norwegian ships, namely Villanger, Dageid, Tanafjord, Slemmestad, G. C. Brøvig, Polartank, Heranger, Harald Torsvik and Høyanger.
-This convoy departed Southend on March 2-1945, and arrived New York on March 19.
-The Norwegian commodore, R. G. Bruusgaard was in the British Port Fremantle.
+Early in Jan.-1945, we find her, together with several other Norwegian ships, in the New York-U.K. Convoy HX 331, bound for Cherbourg with general cargo.
+The Commodore for this convoy was in the Norwegian Montevideo.
+Viggo Hansteen returned to the U.S. in March in the westbound North Atlantic Convoy ON 288* with 9 other Norwegian ships, according to "Nortraships flåte", namely Villanger, Dageid, Tanafjord, Slemmestad, G. C. Brøvig, Polartank, Heranger, Harald Torsvik and Høyanger, but A. Hague has instead included Høyanger in the next convoy, ON 289* - see Høyanger.
+ON 288, for which the Norwegian R. G. Bruusgaard served as Commodore in the British Port Fremantle, departed Southend on March 2 and arrived New York on March 19; Viggo Hansteen arrived Boston that day, having started out from Barry on March 3 - see Page 2.

 POST WAR: